brlin-tw/trim-over-usb-howto/README.md

 address of the SCSI device is `0:0:0:0`.
 -->

-We can set the max bytes of unused data to notify in a single UNMAP SCSI command by running the following commands _as root_ after setting the proper `scsi_device_address`:
+We can force enable the unused block notification support feature using the UNMAP SCSI command by running the following commands _as root_ after setting the proper `scsi_device_address`:

 ```bash
 scsi_device_address=_address_